ageller/CHiMaDSystemDesignToolbox/READMEserverSetup.md

 $ systemctl stop httpd
 ```

-8. I'm going to add a www group, making that the group for the var/www directory and adding chimad to that group
+8. I'm going to add a www group, making that the group for the var/www directory and adding [username] to that group
 ```
 $ groupadd www
 $ chgrp -R www /var/www